mrbing47/stream/README.md

 Here you need to change `ROOT` and `SECRET_KEY` variables. </br>

->What is `SECRET_KEY`?</br>
+> What is `SECRET_KEY`?</br>
-For the key, when you pass a string, it's treated as a passphrase and used to derive an actual key and IV.
+> For the key, when you pass a string, it's treated as a passphrase and used to derive an actual key and IV.
 Or you can pass a WordArray that represents the actual key.
 If you pass the actual key, you must also pass the actual IV.

 ---

 ## NOTE

 1. To generate thumbnails for **video** files, create a folder`tn` inside `ROOT` directory.
-2. This app supports multiple extensions for all type of files, currently this code only has `.mp4` and `.mkv` extensions but you can add more extensions in array `supportedExt` in file `/backend/script/script.js :: line 18`.
+2. This app supports multiple extensions for all type of files, currently this code only has some extensions but you can add more extensions in array `supportedExt` in file `/backend/script/script.js :: line 18`.

 </br>